 Sea life is easy to find in Laguna as sea lions love to bask in the sun.
 You can also visit sea mammals at the Pacific Marine Mammal Center.
 Admission is free, but donations are encouraged as they are rehabilitating injured mammals to return to the sea.

-So?
-You feeling beachy?
-I’m pretty hungry after writing this post!
+So, you feeling beachy?
+I don’t know about you, but I’m pretty hungry after writing this post.
 Think I need to make a visit again soon.
-Meet me for a cocktail on the sea!
+Why don’t you round up the family and meet me for a cocktail on the sea!